johnsonjh/VEDIT/README.md

-Currently, only the full VEDIT-PLUS builds (for both Z80 and 8080) have been tested, using the Technical Design Labs, Inc. Z80 Relocating/Linking Disk Assembler (TDL ZASM) version 2.21 (1978).
+Currently, only the full VEDIT-PLUS builds (for both Z80 and 8080) have been tested, using the Technical Design Labs, Inc. Z80 Relocating/Linking Disk Assembler (TDL ZASM) version 2.21 (1978), and Phoenix Software Associates Ltd. PSA Macro Assembler version 1.0 (04/28/1980).

-The VEDIT / VEDIT-PLUS sources are closely integrated with the TDL ZASM conditional build system, and rely heavily on this assembler's quirks.
+The VEDIT / VEDIT-PLUS sources are closely integrated with the TDL ZASM / PSA PASM conditional build system, and rely heavily on the features and quirks of these particular assemblers.

-TDL ZASM only outputs diagnostics to the CP/M `LIST` device, usually a line printer.
-Be sure to have a list device configured and available if you need to examine the assembler output.
+TDL ZASM / PSA PASM only outputs diagnostics to the CP/M `LIST` device, usually a line printer.
+Be sure to have a list device configured and online if you need to examine the assembler output.

-*Be aware that TDL ZASM makes no real distinction between non-fatal warnings and fatal errors in the build summary.
-Some (non-fatal) errors currently occur and are not a major concern.
-Determining the actual error severity requires examining the output sent to the list device.*
+*Be aware that TDL ZASM / PSA PASM makes minimal distinctions between non-fatal warnings and fatal errors in the build summary.
+Some (non-fatal) errors currently occur and are not of major concern.
+Determining the actual error severity requires carefully examining the output sent to the list device.*

-The source code was very lightly modified to support building with this particular version of the assembler.
+The source code was very lightly modified to support building with these particular assembler versions.
 These changes include removing the `DATE` definition, and a small patch to `VEDITT3` to expose the `HCRSOF` symbol when targeting the 8080/Z80.

-The HEX output of the assembler can be directly converted to an executable COM file using the `HEXCOM` utility.
+The HEX output produced by these assemblers can be directly converted to an executable COM file using the `HEXCOM` utility.

-Working versions of these tools are included in the `dev` directory of this distribution for convenience - they are *not* an official part of the VEDIT / VEDIT-PLUS source distribution.
+Working versions of these tools are included in the `dev` directory of this repository for convenience - they are *not* an official part of the VEDIT / VEDIT-PLUS source distribution.

 * Build example:

   ```
-  >ZASM VEDPLUS.ASM
+  >PASM VEDPLUS.ASM

+  PSA Macro Assembler [C12011-0102 ]
+  C. 1980 by Phoenix Software Associates Ltd.

   VEDIT (0) or VEDIT PLUS (1) ?: 1